 The Evolving Food Delivery Landscape

 Food is an area that has long been near and dear to our hearts at M13.
-As early investors in brands like Daily Harvest and Thrive Market, we see the potential for food companies with tech infrastructures to truly revolutionize access, sustainability and affordability.
-A major focus area today, understandably, is how we physically get our food — we believe we are at a tipping point for food delivery for both restaurants and grocery stores.
-This article explores the increased adoption of delivery models, and what the future holds for food suppliers.
+As early investors in brands like Daily Harvest and Thrive Market, we see the potential for food companies with tech infrastructures to truly revolutionize access, sustainability, and affordability.
+A major focus area today, understandably, is how we physically get our food—we believe we are at a tipping point for food delivery for both restaurants and grocery stores.
+Let's explore the increased adoption of delivery models, and what the future holds for food suppliers.

-How consumers obtain their food: discovery or direct?
+How can consumers obtain their food: discovery or direct?

-We believe there are two ways to address this question, and they are directly in tension with each other:
+We believe there are two ways to address this question, and they're directly in tension with each other:

 Why is consolidation occurring?